Texas judge mulls whether to dismiss NRA's bankruptcy petition - KESQ

 Garman denied on Monday that the NRA’s bankruptcy filing was a strategy to avoid the New York attorney general’s litigation and pointed to a letter from New York Gov. Andrew Cuomo directing his administration to urge companies to “weigh reputational risks” for business ties with the NRA in 2018.

 “This is the beginning of our exodus from New York,” Garman said Monday.
-“Because public policy permits us to be in a place where we can practice our First Amendment rights.”
+“Because public policy permits us to be in a place where we can exercise our Constitutional rights.”

 Precedent-setting case

-Note: CORRECTION: An earlier version of this story contained a transcription error in a quote from attorney Gregory Garman.